 To reuse OSS source code files, developers must identify the license under which the files are made available, understand their terms, and satisfy their requirements.
-This is not a trivial task because some open source licenses do not usually allow easy integration with software under another license (see German and Hassan (2009) for a detailed discussion on this issue).
-For example, software under the Apache Public License version 2 (APL-2.0)6 can be reused and integrated into software licensed under the GPL-3.0.
+This is not a trivial task because one open source license does not usually allow easy integration with software under another license (German et al. gave a detailed discussion on this issue [6]).
+For example, software under the Apache Public License version 2 (APL-2.0) can be reused and integrated into software licensed under the GPL-3.0.
 On the other hand, software under the GPL-2.0 cannot be combined with software under the GPL-3.0 (however software under the GPL-2.0+, that is version 2 or any later version of the GPL, can be).
 Therefore, developers must know the licenses of files they reuse in order to avoid license violations.

-It is also known that frequently, the source code files in an application are under different licenses (Manabe et al., 2010, 2014).
-In addition, copies of the same file might have different licenses because the copyright owner has licensed the file accordingly.
+It is also known that very frequently, the source code files in an application are under different licenses [18, 17].
+In addition, copies of the same file might have different license because the copyright owner has licensed the file accordingly.
 For example, the copyright owner has decided to change the license from one version of the software to the other (even if the software did not have any changes).

 Confusion can arise when a developer wishing to reuse a given file finds that two or more copies of it have different licenses.
-Let us assume that a developer wants to reuse two copies of the same file (not necessarily identical, due to their own evolution).
+Let us assume that a developer wants to reuse two copies of the same file (not necessarily identical, due to to their own evolution).
 The first copy, copy A, has license L_A , and copy B has license L_B .
-If the files both came directly from the copyright owner, then it can be assumed that both files have valid licenses; but if the files came from third parties, one has to question if such parties have modified the licenses without the approval of the copyright owner (resulting in a potential license violation).
+If the files both came directly from the copyright owner, then it can be assumed that both files have valid licenses; but if the